 Preventing Namespace Confusion

 What are Namespace Confusion attacks?

-A Namespace Confusion attack is a type of software supply chain attack that tricks a package manager into downloading a malicious component instead of a proprietary one.
-To do this, bad actors upload a component with the same name as a proprietary component to an ecosystem with no namespace.
+A Namespace Confusion attack is a software supply chain attack that attempts to trick a package manager into downloading a malicious component instead of a proprietary one.
+Bad actors upload components with the same name as proprietary components to an ecosystem in hopes that either a specific target or a random target will mistakenly download the malicious component.

+Preventing Namespace Confusion